Why do I get neck pain after sleeping?

-Everyday neck pain can come about suddenly, such as after an accident, or over time because of problems in the joints of the spine, but what if you notice the pain is only there after waking?
-Surely the last cause of any pain you could think of would be after sleeping?
+Everyday neck pain can come about suddenly, such as after an accident, or it may develop over time because of problems in the joints of the spine.
+However, what if you notice the pain is only there in the morning?

-However, muscles, tendons and ligaments often become stiff after periods of inactivity, much more so if they've been fixed in an awkward position for long periods.
-This means that your sleeping position, your choice of pillow or mattress or even being pregnant can all contribute to neck pain after sleeping.
+Well, muscles, tendons and ligaments often become stiff after periods of inactivity, and this is much more so if they've been fixed in an awkward position for long periods.
+This means that your sleeping position, your choice of pillow or mattress, or even being pregnant, can all contribute to neck pain after sleeping.

 Advice on pillows is mixed.
-Some say use a feather pillow or any soft filler, others promote foam memory pillows and there are also pillows shaped for those who sleep on their back, on their side… What they all forget (and it's your money they're being forgetful with – I've seen a pillow selling for £120) is that we fidget and turn.
+Some say use a feather pillow or any soft filler, whilst others promote memory foam pillows.
+There are also pillows shaped for those who sleep on their back and on their side.
+However, what these all forget (and it's your money they're being forgetful with – I've seen a pillow selling for £120) is that we fidget and turn during the night.

 Pillows that claim to offer support to the back or neck are called orthopaedic pillows, should you wish to do your own research.
 You may see orthopaedic pillows for the neck under 'cervical' pillows, as the neck is the 'cervical' part of the spine.
 These pillows tend to have a deeper indent where your head would rest and a bulge under the neck to support the spine.

-We can only give general advice here and if you know you have a chronic neck complaint such as cervical spondylosis, numbness or tingling in the arms or hands, bladder or bowel control issues then be sure to see a physiotherapist (via your doctor or privately), chiropractor or osteopath for a detailed and individual examination and recommendations.
+We can only give general advice here and so if you know you have a chronic neck complaint, such as cervical spondylosis, numbness or tingling in the arms or hands, then be sure to see a physiotherapist (via your doctor or privately), chiropractor or osteopath for a detailed and individual examination and recommendations.

-However, if you're content that you've nothing more than a stiff neck, we like the idea that those weakened tissues could be rehabilitated with some good old fashioned exercise, so here are some that we promise will take just 10 minutes to perform that should help strengthen the deconditioned and strained muscles of the neck.
+However, if you're content that you've nothing more than a stiff neck, we like the idea that those weakened tissues could be rehabilitated with some good old-fashioned exercise.
+So, here are some exercises that that should help strengthen the deconditioned and strained muscles of the neck, and that will take just 10 minutes to perform.

-Exercise 1: Standing, drop your head to one side while continuing to look ahead.
+Exercise 1: Standing, drop your head to the right while continuing to look ahead.
 Hold for 10 seconds and swap sides.
 Repeat twice more each side.
 To increase the stretch, drop the opposite shoulder.

 Exercise 2: Standing again, lower your chin to your chest, hold for 10 and then look up to the ceiling and hold for 10.
 Repeat twice more.
 A more advanced version of this would be to lie on your front on the end of the bed with just your head over the end.
 Slowly nod it up and down to strengthen those same neck muscles further.